vonvoo/vonvoo.github.io/_posts/2023-04-05-Digital-Asset-Fragility.md

 You have now completely recovered your Critical (and all) Digital Assets and can continue with the great vacation.
 ##### This is how digital security, when properly implemented, guards against Digital Asset Fragility.

+If this is your first time here, it is recommended to follow all [Vonvoo Essentials Tutorials](https://docs.vonvoo.com/en/latest/index.html "Vonvoo Essentials Tutorials") to secure your digital assets.

 <p style="text-align: center;"> <i>Prepare for the worst and have the best of times. </i></p>